Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-5Ij3wWqZb8Q.md

 # [May 11th, 2021 Livestream](../2021-05-11.md)
 ## Q&A: Turbofuel for Jet Packs
 https://www.youtube.com/watch?v=5Ij3wWqZb8Q
-This question was possibly duplicated with a more recent answer: [September 7th, 2021 Livestream Q&A: Turbofuel in Jetpack?](./yt-g-Om6IBMBq0.md) [https://www.youtube.com/watch?v=g-Om6IBMBq0](https://www.youtube.com/watch?v=g-Om6IBMBq0)
+This question was possibly duplicated with a more recent answer: [May 17th, 2022 Livestream Q&A: Will Turbofuel work with the Jetpack?](./yt-zJy_dyJfNLc.md) [https://www.youtube.com/watch?v=zJy_dyJfNLc](https://www.youtube.com/watch?v=zJy_dyJfNLc)

 ### Topics